 Your work in the construction industry is contingent on a lot of factors.
 The experience and expertise you gain working in the field are invaluable.
-But there's more you can do to attain greater heights: licensing and certifications, like the ICC National Standard Contractor license.
+However, there's more you can do to attain greater heights: obtaining licensing and certifications, like the ICC National Standard Contractor license.

 The most important certification you will ever gain as a contractor is from the International Code Council or ICC.
 The ICC is a body known for developing building codes and standards in use across the United States, including your city or county.

 What exactly will you be getting with ICC National Standard Contractor licensing, and why do you need it?
 Let's find out.

 What Is an ICC National Standard Contractor Certification?

 The construction of buildings has become a highly technical and specialized field.
 Each area of construction is governed by the various codes and standards adopted by the jurisdiction you hope to work in.

 The purpose of licensing is to ensure that you know and understand the parameters defined in the codes and regulations in whichever area you choose to qualify.
 In this case, the National Standard Contractor License comes at three different levels: